 - Science & Technology

-Also located at IBM Research - Zurich is the Industry Solutions Lab (ISL), an executive briefing facility as well as a forum where IBM integrates and demonstrates leading-edge technology prototypes and solutions.
+Also located at IBM Research – Zurich is the IBM Client Center, an executive briefing facility as well as a forum where IBM integrates and demonstrates leading-edge technology prototypes and solutions.

 Focus on "green" research